-On April 12, 2011, the Company issued \$152.0 million unsecured convertible notes, including \$2 million issued to Leonard M. Tannenbaum, the Company's former Chief Executive Officer.
+On April 12, 2011, the Company issued \$152.0 million unsecured convertible notes (the "Convertible Notes"), including \$2 million issued to Leonard M. Tannenbaum, the Company's former Chief Executive Officer.
 The Convertible Notes were issued pursuant to an Indenture, dated April 12, 2011 (the "Indenture"), between the Company and the Trustee.